owncast/owncast.github.io/docs/configuration/website.md

 Additionally, the web interface was specifically built to be customizable by anybody comfortable tweaking colors and styles.
 No development environment is needed, just open the admin and start tweaking.

-If you want to embed Owncast in your existing website, checkout our [documentation on embedding Owncast](/docs/embed/).
+If you want to embed Owncast in your existing website, check out our [documentation on embedding Owncast](/docs/embed/).

 Below are some items you'll likely want to customize to update the content that displays on your page.
 You'll find all of them on the **General** settings page in the admin.